orange-cloudfoundry/orange-cf-bosh-cli/README.md

 ### How to use as standalone container (if you have a simple docker host)

-#### Without public ssh key provided to the container ?
+#### Without public ssh key provided to the container

 Launch the image.
-Don't miss to assign an host port to the container ssh port (22): <code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data orangecloudfoundry/orange-cf-bosh-cli</code>
+Don't miss to assign an host port to the container ssh port (22) :
+<code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data orangecloudfoundry/orange-cf-bosh-cli</code>

-Then, log into the container with ssh: <code>ssh -p 2222 bosh@127.0.0.1</code>
+Then, log into the container with ssh : <code>ssh -p 2222 bosh@127.0.0.1</code>

-The password at first logon is "welcome".
-Then, you have to change your password.
-When you are logged into the container, you must add your ssh public key into the file ~/.ssh/authorized_keys (RSA format).
+The password at first logon is "welcome" (you have to change your password).
+When you are logged into the container, you must add your ssh public key into the file <code>~/.ssh/authorized_keys</code> (RSA format).
 This last step will make the container secure after each restart/update (password auth will be disabled).

-#### With public ssh key provided to the container?
+#### With public ssh key provided to the container

 It's also possible to add your public key to the container threw an environment variable.

 Launch the image.
-Don't miss to assign an host port to the container ssh port (22): <code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data -e "SSH_PUBLIC_KEY=< put here your ssh-rsa public key >" orangecloudfoundry/orange-cf-bosh-cli</code>
+Don't miss to assign an host port to the container ssh port (22) :
+<code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data -e "SSH_PUBLIC_KEY=< put here your ssh-rsa public key >" orangecloudfoundry/orange-cf-bosh-cli</code>

-Then, log into the container with ssh: <code>ssh -p 2222 -i <path to your rsa private key> bosh@127.0.0.1</code>
+Then, log into the container with ssh : <code>ssh -p 2222 -i <path to your rsa private key> bosh@127.0.0.1</code>

 The password in this case is completely disabled.
-By default, the file containing the public key (~/.ssh/authorized_keys) is overwrited after container restart or update.
-By setting the variable SSH_PUBLIC_KEY_DONT_OVERWRITE=true, this file is not overwrited if it already exists and is not empty.
+By default, the file containing the public key <code>~/.ssh/authorized_keys</code> is overwrited after container restart or update.
+By setting the variable <code>SSH_PUBLIC_KEY_DONT_OVERWRITE=true</code>, this file is not overwrited if it already exists and is not empty.

 ### How to use it using "Docker Bosh Release"

 Another option is to deploy the container threw the "Docker Bosh Release" (https://github.com/cloudfoundry-community/docker-boshrelease).

 In the following example:
-* We deploy 4 instances of the container.
+* We deploy 1 instance of the container.
 * The homedirectory of the bosh account is a private docker volume.
 * The directory /data is a shared docker volume (from the container called "data_container").
 * The first container has a provided public key.